ahuth/ahuth.github.io/src/articles/the-first-time-sicp-blew-my-mind.md

 }
 ```

-Harold Abelson mentions in the [amazing corresponding lectures](https://www.youtube.com/watch?v=ymsbTVLbyN4&list=PLE18841CABEA24090&index=24) that this idea might be terrifying.
-His point (I think) was about the nature of abstractions.
-But I wasn't terrified - I was ecstatic, and fell in love with the book.
-It felt like some deeper secret of the universe had been revealed to me.
+Harold Abelson mentions in the [corresponding lectures](https://www.youtube.com/watch?v=ymsbTVLbyN4&list=PLE18841CABEA24090&index=24) that this idea might be terrifying.
+I see his point.

-Looking back on it, the example doesn't feel that mind-blowing anymore.
-But there's so much wisdom in the book.
-You just have to work for it.
+Our layers of abstraction don't require anything as concrete or stable as an array or other data structure.
+All we need are functions.

+However, when I first encountered this, I wasn't terrified.
+I was ecstatic.
+Our whole tower of abstraction is built on foundations that are hidden from us.
+And when done correctly, we can even change our implemenetation without affecting other layers.

 See my [SICP exercise solutions on Github](https://github.com/ahuth/sicp).